def-gthill/kenpali/kenpali-core.md

 Parameters:

-- `value:` (_function_): A function that returns the first value in the stream.
+- `value:` (_Function_): A function that returns the first value in the stream.
-- `next:` (_function_): A function that returns the remaining values in the stream, as a stream.
+- `next:` (_Function_): A function that returns the remaining values in the stream, as a stream.
 This normally makes a recursive call to the containing function, allowing the stream to continue indefinitely.

 Returns:

-- (_stream_): The new stream.
+- (_Stream_): The new stream.

 ```
 # Explicitly creating a stream